redwarp/blog/content/image-filters/index.md

 fn main() -> anyhow::Result<()> {
 ```

-We return an `anyhow::Result` so we can propagate errors up for simplicity.
+We return an `anyhow::Result` to simplify error handling.

 We then create the device and the queue.
+* The device represent an open connection to your GPU, and we will use it later to create the resources we need (like textures).
+* We will use the queue to issue commands to the GPU.

 ```rust
 let instance = wgpu::Instance::new(wgpu::Backends::all());